djsperka/vsg-progs/AlertRig/src/fixstim/README.txt

 Command Line options:

+-F <filename>      command line arguments can be written to an ascii text file
+                   and specified on the command line like this.
+The file will be read and processed as if its contents were on the command line.
+                   This is useful when tuning curve commands are longer than the windows limit for command line args.
 -a		Use ascii triggers.
 This is useful for testing -
 		you can simulate triggers with keystrokes; no need for Spike2.
 -v		Verbose.
 Might write more msgs, might not.